madezmedia/cosmic-threads-tees/memory-bank/activeContext.md

 ## Current Work Focus

-The project is currently in the **initial setup and development phase**.
-We are establishing the memory bank documentation system to ensure clear understanding and continuity throughout the development process.
-This documentation will serve as the foundation for all future work on the Cosmic Threads platform.
+The project is currently in the **active development phase**.
+We have established the memory bank documentation system and are now implementing core features of the Cosmic Threads platform.
+The focus has shifted to enhancing the user experience and implementing key functionality.

 ### Primary Focus Areas

-1. **Memory Bank Initialization**
-   - Creating comprehensive documentation of project requirements, architecture, and technical context
+1. **User Experience Optimization**
+   - Implementing a streamlined workflow for design creation
+   - Creating intuitive UI components for each step of the process
+   - Enhancing visual feedback and user guidance

+2. **Design Generation Workflow**
+   - Building a step-by-step process from medium selection to final product
+   - Implementing AI-enhanced prompt generation
+   - Creating realistic product customization options

+3. **Component Architecture**
+   - Developing modular, reusable components
+   - Ensuring type safety with TypeScript
-   - Establishing patterns for maintaining and updating documentation
+   - Following project design patterns and styling conventions

-2. **Project Structure Analysis**
-   - Understanding the existing Next.js application structure
-   - Identifying key components and their relationships
-   - Mapping API routes and their functionality

-3. **Core Functionality Assessment**
-   - Evaluating the implementation status of key features
-   - Identifying gaps in current functionality
-   - Prioritizing development tasks

 4. **Printful API v2 Integration**
    - Implementing API routes for the Printful API v2 beta